Ingemar Stenmark: Skiing career

 At the World Championships in 1978 in Garmisch-Partenkirchen West Germany, Stenmark won the slalom by two-thirds of a second and the giant slalom by over two seconds, and successfully defended both world titles at the Winter Olympics in 1980 at Lake Placid, which also were counted as world championships.
 At the next worlds in 1982 in Austria, he had a sub-standard first run in the giant slalom and was upset by American Steve Mahre and settled for silver.
 Stenmark rebounded in the slalom and became the first to win the same title in three consecutive world championships.
 At age 25, it was his final medal in a major competition.

 Stenmark's exploits led to him being described as the "slalom king" meaning that when he was not allowed to participate in the 1984 Winter Olympics in Sarajevo by the International Ski Federation (FIS) for accepting promotional payments directly, rather than through the national ski federation, it was a major blow to the Swedish team's medal hopes.
 Hanni Wenzel of Liechtenstein was also banned; both were double gold medalists in 1980.
 Marc Girardelli, who was the best slalom racer during the 1983–84 season, was also banned for other reasons.
 Stenmark returned to Olympic competition in 1988 but was past his prime and did not medal despite achieving the fastest second run of the slalom competition.

 He retired from World Cup competition at the end of the 1989 season in March, days before his 33rd birthday.
-At the time, he held the record for World Cup race wins, a record which held until 2023 when it was broken by Mikaela Shiffrin.
+At that time, he held the all-time record for World Cup race wins (86) and race podiums (155), records which stood for over 30 years until both were broken by Mikaela Shiffrin in the 2020s (wins in 2023; podiums in 2025).

-Other
+Later life

 During the years from 1976 to 1978 Stenmark, along with tennis player Björn Borg, became a national icon in Sweden.
 This was not changed by the fact that he moved to Monaco in 1980 for tax reasons.
 At age 40, he won the Swedish Superstars championship in 1996.
 On 26 December 2004, Stenmark survived the Indian Ocean earthquake while on vacation in Thailand.
 In 2015, he was a celebrity dancer on the Let's Dance 2015, where he teamed up with professional dancer Cecilia Ehrling.

 He serves as an ambassador for the Börje Salming ALS Foundation, named after his close friend and Swedish ice hockey player who died of ALS in 2022.

-In 2024, at the age of 68, Stenmark participated in the World Masters Athletic Championship where he jumped three meters and placed eighth overall.
+Stenmark switched to the pole vault and competes in masters athletics.
+He participated in the 2024 World Masters Athletics Championships, where he jumped three meters and placed tenth overall.

-Personal
+Personal life

 Stenmark was married to Ann Uvhagen, a Lufthansa airline hostess, 1984–1987.
 They have a child, born 1984.